gsuberland/altium_jlcpcb_libraries/README.md

 Resistor footprints are named `RES-[SIZE]`, e.g. `RES-0805`.

+As of the 2024-10-27 release, resistor symbols have an IEC mode.

 ### Capacitors

 Each capacitor has the following parameters populated if they are present in the JLCPCB/LCSC parametric data, in addition to the common parameters: